 Projects per year

 Andrea is an Adult Nurse with a PhD in Bioengineering, and a lifelong interest in wounds.
 She has worked in clinical, research and academic positions in London; Falkirk, Glasgow, Edinburgh (the M8 years), Liverpool, York, and Leeds (the M62 years) before joining the University as Dean of Health and Life Sciences in October 2018.
+From May 2021 she has been PVC Research.

 Andrea has a programme of research in the prevention and management of chronic wounds, especially leg and foot ulcers.
 In collaboration with colleagues in practice she conducts research in the assessment of risk, prevention, diagnosis, management, and experience of chronic wounds and their complications.
 Her research has been used to develop National clinical practice guidelines and Clinical Evidence summaries so that care providers and commissioners are able to make clinical and purchasing decisions based on reliable evidence.